 - 13.1 The current arrangements for complaints handling across health and social care in South Lanarkshire are well publicised via hard copy information and electronic means to ensure the public have readily available access to information regarding how to complain.
 The NHS Board and the Council will assist the Integration Joint Board in continuing to ensure that these processes are clear, well publicised and easily accessible to members of the public.
 This will involve the Integration Joint Board working with the NHS Board and the Council to review public information and effectiveness of this. - 13.2 The system as it stands, operates whereby each of the Parties has its own process and timescales for responding to a complaint.
-This is outlined below: - ♦ Where the complaint has a social care dimension to it, then it will continue to follow the Social Work complaints procedures and timescales - Where the complaint has a health care dimension to it, then it will continue to follow the NHS Board process, which in effect is that set under the 2012 Charter of Patient Rights and Responsibilities developed by NHS Scotland - ♦ Where the complaint is multi faceted and has a multi agency dimension to it, the Chief Officer will then designate one of the existing processes to take the lead for investigating and coordinating a response - Each of the current arrangements have key timescales attached to them - Complaints can be made either via the Council through the website or by telephoning Customer Services 0303 123 1015 or via the NHS Board through the website or phoning the general enquiry line on 0300 3030 243.

-- 13.3 Any revisions to update or improve these existing processes will involve the NHS Board and the Council assisting the Integration Joint Board to review and update the current processes. - 13.4 As with other areas of management information and feedback, the Chief Officer will receive a regular complaints report outlining all complaints for that period which have either been actioned to a conclusion or are a work in progress, together with the stage they are at.
+This is outlined below: - Where the complaint has a social care dimension to it, then it will continue to follow the Council's Social Work complaints procedures and timescales; - Where the complaint has a health care dimension to it, then it will continue to follow the NHS Board procedures and timescales; - Where the complaint is multi faceted and has a multi agency dimension to it, the Chief Officer will then designate one of the existing processes to take the lead for investigating and coordinating a response; - Each of the current arrangements have key timescales attached to them as set out by the Office of the Scottish Public Services Ombudsman; and - Complaints can be made either via the Council through the website or by telephoning Customer Services 0303 123 1015, or via the NHS Board through the website or telephoning the general enquiry line on 0300 3030 243. - 13.3 Any revisions to update or improve these existing processes will involve the NHS Board and the Council assisting the Integration Joint Board to review and update the current processes. - 13.4 The Integration Joint Board has a complaints process, and information is published on the South Lanarkshire Health and Social Care Partnership website.
+Complaints can be made in writing to South Lanarkshire Joint Integration Board, Council Offices, Almada Street, Hamilton ML3 0AA; by telephoning 01698 453700; or emailing customer.services@southlanarkshire.gov.uk - 13.5 As with other areas of management information and feedback, the Chief Officer will receive a regular complaints report outlining all complaints for that period which have either been actioned to a conclusion or are a work in progress, together with the stage they are at.
 This will be augmented by sharing experiences from complaints and feedback from wider reviews undertaken.